cyanreg/avtransport/draft-avtransport-spec.md

 ### Index packets

-The index packet contains available byte offsets of nearby keyframes and the distance to the next index packet.
+The index packet contains available byte offsets of nearby keyframes, reconfiguration packets or metadata changes, and the distance to the next index packet.

 | Data               | Name               |  Fixed value | Description                                                                                                                                                                    |
 |:-------------------|:-------------------|-------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|